Posted Date:January 19, 2018

-As required by the IRS, federal loan servicers must report payments on IRS Form 1098-E if the interest received from the borrower in the tax year was $600 or more by January 31, 2017.
+As required by the IRS, federal loan servicers must report payments on IRS Form 1098-E by January 31, 2018 if the interest received from the borrower in the tax year was $600 or more.

 If a borrower paid less than $600 in interest to a federal loan servicer during the tax year, the borrower may contact his or her servicer for the exact amount of interest paid during the year and to request a 1098-E.

-Most borrowers who paid $600 or more in interest during 2016 will receive one 1098-E. Some borrowers will receive two or more 1098-Es.
-If a borrower has questions about 2016 1098-Es, direct the borrower to his or her current federal loan servicer for assistance.
+Most borrowers who paid $600 or more in interest during 2017 will receive one 1098-E. Borrowers who had multiple servicers in 2017 may receive two or more 1098-E’s.
+If a borrower has questions about 2017 1098-E’s, direct the borrower to his or her current federal loan servicer for assistance.

 The two scenarios outlined below cover the vast majority of federal student loan borrowers.

 |1)||Borrower’s Current Servicer Was Only Servicer in 2017: In this case, a borrower’s current federal loan servicer will provide the borrower with a copy of his or her 1098-E if the interest paid in 2017 was $600 or more.
 The servicer may send the 1098-E to the borrower via U.S. mail or electronically.|